 Small Area Source

 There are rules and regulations issued by EPA perc dry cleaning facilities must follow to remain in compliance.
 The current Subpart M regulations include but are not limited to the following requirements:

 - Maintain records of perc purchases and perc consumption (12 month rolling total).

 - All major source dry cleaners shall have an enhanced leak detection and repair (LDAR) program, which includes the use of a perc gas analyzer to perform monthly leak checks according to EPA Method 21.
 Perceptible leak checks are required weekly.
-Maintain an inspection log (See the Dry Cleaner Calendar).
+Maintain an inspection log (Review the Dry Cleaning Compliance Calendar - PUB1310).

 - All area source dry cleaners shall have an enhanced LDAR program, which includes the use of a halogenated hydrocarbon leak detector, or perc gas analyzer, to perform monthly leak checks.
 Perceptible leak checks are required every week for large area sources and every other week for small area sources.
-Maintain an inspection log (See the Dry Cleaner Calendar).
+Maintain an inspection log (Review the Dry Cleaning Compliance Calendar - PUB1310).

 Note: Small area source dry cleaners with no construction or reconstruction before Dec.
 9, 1991 are not required to perform the monthly leak detection with a halogenated hydrocarbon leak detector, or perc gas analyzer.

 - Inspection with a halogenated hydrocarbon leak detector, or perc gas analyzer, also fulfills the requirement for perceptible leak checks.